Editorial Standards

 Deposit Rules

 FUTA taxes are deposited quarterly using EFTPS, but only when the cumulative liability exceeds $500.
 If your FUTA liability at the end of a quarter is $500 or less, you carry it forward to the next quarter.
-At year-end (Q4), any remaining balance must be either deposited by January 31 or remitted with the return.
+At year-end (Q4), any remaining balance must be deposited by January 31 (or the next business day) via EFTPS – Form 940-V may be used to pay with the return only when the balance is $500 or less.
 Deposits cannot be made by check directly with the form.

 Failure-to-File and Failure-to-Deposit Penalties